-Established in 1873, Ueno Park is a massive public park that’s located next to Ueno Station in Taitō, Tokyo, Japan.
-The park holds great cultural and historical significance as it was built on lands that belonged formerly to the Kan’ei-ji Temple, which is one of the city’s most momentous and wealthiest temples.
+Established in 1873, Ueno Park is a massive public park located next to Ueno Station in Taitō, Tokyo, Japan.
+The park holds great cultural and historical significance as it was built on land formerly belonging to the Kan’ei-ji Temple, one of the city’s most momentous and wealthiest temples.
 It was also the family temple of the Tokugawa clan, which was the ruling family in the Edo Period.
 It’s also the place where the troops of the last shogun made their final stand.

 Famous Zoo and Iconic Pond